 He co-edited The Legacy of David Foster Wallace (University of Iowa Press) with Samuel Cohen.
 He wrote the novel Pop Apocalypse (Ecco/HarperCollins) and contributed a short story, "Johnny Appledrone vs. the FAA," to Hieroglyph: Stories and Visions for a Better Future (HarperCollins).
 He has published essays, chapters, and reviews in a range of journals and collections, and is an associate editor with the Los Angeles Review of Books.

-He is currently working on a co-edited essay collection called The Comics of Art Spiegelman with Georgiana Banita, and is the preliminary stages of a book project on the history of comics and the graphic novel.
+He is currently working on a co-edited essay collection called The Comics of Art Spiegelman with Georgiana Banita and is completing a monograph on Helen DeWitt's novel, The Last Samurai.
+He is in the preliminary stages of a book project on the history of comics and the graphic novel since 1970.

 ACLS New Faculty Fellows Award, 2011.